The Waters of the United States Rule

 NPPC supported the Navigable Waters Protection Rule (WPR) as a narrowly tailored, workable regulation that protected the nation’s navigable waters and those connected to such waters.

 The federal Clean Water Act (CWA) is the primary statute protecting the nation’s surface waters.
-Its reach historically was limited to navigable waters, their tributaries and adjacent water bodies that are hydrologically connected to or that otherwise affect navigable waters.
-The law’s jurisdiction is split between the U.S. Environmental Protection Agency and the U.S. Army Corps of Engineers, which have sought to substantially increase their authority by redefining WOTUS to include many farm fields and farm ditches.
-That expanded jurisdiction could have a negative impact on many agricultural practices.
+Historically, it was limited to navigable waters, tributaries, and adjacent water bodies that are hydrologically connected to or otherwise affect navigable waters.
+The administration of the law is split between the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers.

 In the 50 years since the CWA’s passage, several U.S. Supreme Court decisions have sought to clarify the scope of regulatory jurisdiction for federal agencies under the act.
 However, determining which waterbodies are subject to federal regulations has been problematic for two decades, with EPA and the Corps of Engineers issuing guidance and regulations that have done little to clarify the limits of their regulatory authority.

 In 2015, Congress rejected efforts by environmentalists to remove the word navigable from the CWA.
 The two agencies promulgated the Waters of the United States (WOTUS) rule, which expanded their jurisdiction over U.S. waters to include navigable waters, upstream waters, and intermittent and ephemeral streams – such as the kind farmers use for drainage and irrigation.
 It also expanded into lands, including farm fields, adjacent to such waters, applying to any discernible feature that possessed (or previously possessed) a bed, bank, or high-water mark.